-The Department has well-equipped lab areas for research in computer graphics, computer-aided digital design, computer vision, databases and digital libraries, data mining and knowledge discovery, distributed systems, mobile and wearable computing, natural-language processing, networking, operating systems, programming systems, robotics, user interfaces, and real-time multimedia.
-The computer facilities include a shared infrastructure of Sun and Linux multiprocessor file servers, NetApp file servers, a student interactive teaching and research lab of high-end multimedia workstations, a Microsoft programming laboratory with fifty Windows XP workstations, a Unix/Linux laboratory with forty-five Linux workstations, a large vonware system for teaching a large cluster of Linux servers for computational work, and a cluster of Sun servers.
-The research infrastructure includes hundreds of workstations and PCs running Solaris, Windows XP, Linux, and Mac OSX; 7 terabytes of disk space are backed up by a Sun StorEdge LT02 with a 100-tape library unit.
+The Department has well-equipped lab areas for research in computer graphics, computer-aided digital design, computer vision, databases and digital libraries, data mining and knowledge discovery, distributed systems, mobile and wearable computing, natural language processing, networking, operating systems, programming systems, robotics, user interfaces, and real-time multimedia.
+The computer facilities include a shared infrastructure of Sun and Linux multiprocessor file servers, NetApp file servers, a student interactive teaching and research lab of high-end multimedia workstations, a load balanced web cluster with 6 servers and business process servers, a large student laboratory, featuring 18 windows machines and 33 Linux towers each with 8 cores and 24GB memory; a remote Linux cluster with 17 servers, a large Linux compute cluster and a number of computing facilities for individual research labs.
+In addition, the data center houses a compute cluster consisting of a Linux cloud with 43 servers each with 2 Nehalem processors, 8 cores and 24GB memory.
+This could can support approximately 5000 of VMware instances.

-Research labs contain several large Linux and Solaris clusters, Puma 500 and IBM robotic arms; a UTAH-MIT dexterous hand; an Adept-1 robot; mobile research robots; a real-time defocus range sensor; interactive 3-D graphics workstations with 3-D position and orientation trackers; prototype wearable computers, wall-sized stereo projection systems; see-through head-mounted displays; a networking testbed with three Cisco 7500 backbone routers, traffic generators, Ethernet switches, Sun Ray thin clients, and a 17-node (34CPU) IBM Netfinity cluster.
-The department uses a 3COM SIP IP phone system.
+Research labs contain several large Linux and Solaris clusters, Puma 500 and IBM robotic arms; a UTAH-MIT dexterous hand; an Adept-1 robot; three mobile research robots; a real-time defocus range sensor; interactive 3-D graphics workstations with 3-D position and orientation trackers; prototype wearable computers, wall-sized stereo projection systems; see-through head-mounted displays; a networking testbed with three Cisco 7500 backbone routers, traffic generators; an IDS testbed with secured LAN, Cisco routers, EMC storage & Linux servers; a simulation testbed with several Sun servers & Cisco Catalyst routers.
+The department uses a SIP IP phone system.
 The protocol was developed in the department.

-The servers are connected on a gigabit network; all have remote consoles and remote power for easy maintenance after hours.
-The rest of the department's computers are connected via a switched 100 Mb/s Ethernet network, which has direct connectivity to the campus OC-3 Internet and Internet2 gateways.
-The campus has 802.11 a/b wireless LAN coverage.
+The department's computers are connected via a switched 1Gb/s Ethernet network, which has direct connectivity to the campus OC-3 Internet and internet 2 gateways.
+The compus has 802.11b/g wireless LAN coverage.

-The research facility is supported by a full-time staff of professional system administrators and programmers, aided by a number of part-time student system administrators.
+The research facility is supported by a full-time staff of professional system administrators and programmers.